2016 Goody's Fast Relief 500: Driver comments

 Finishing fourth, Kenseth said he "had a good day, not a great day.
 The guy doing a great day is the guy doing a burnout.
 We had a great car, we just got a caution when we didn’t need one – we were on pit road and then at the end when we needed a caution, I saw a car hit the wall and a car smoking so I was hoping to get another yellow and get a shot at it, but just didn’t get it.”

 "You can't wreck each other and that's all there is to it I guess.
 We worked so good together that we gave the 48 car the win today,” a frustrated Busch said.
 "We had a great M&M’s Camry and we could have been a little farther up front, but we were held up there and we couldn’t pass and if I did try to make moves or try to make a pass, I got cutoff.”

 Jeff Gordon, who finished sixth in his final substitute ride in the No. 88 car, said that "like Homestead, you don't really know how special some of those moments are until years down the road.
 Maybe that's just my personality when I can reflect on it, go back through my career.
 This has really done a lot for me integrating into the team and the organization. ...
 It's memorable, certainly.
 It's ironic this is the last one."

-Off-track incident

-Around an hour following the race, a vehicle struck and injured 22 pedestrians in a handicapped parking lot next to the helipad outside turns 1 and 2.
-According to bystanders and police reports, the vehicle involved (a Chevrolet SSR) attempted to pass a Jeep Patriot, struck the Jeep and hit nearby pedestrians.
-The driver was taken into custody.